-After a new or replacement position has VP, Budget and HR approval (approvals are done through applicant tracking system), a position is posted and candidates apply.
-After recruitment and a position has been offered and accepted by a candidate, a job description is created for the new employee.
-The following information is collected from the internal and external details of the position to create the job description
+After a new or replacement position has been approved by the VP, Budget and HREO through the applicant tracking system, a position is posted, and candidates then apply.
+After the recruitment phase and the position has been offered to and accepted by the final candidate, a job description is created for the new employee.
+The following information is collected from the internal and external details of the position to create the job description: for administrators: name of new hire, appropriation, position number, salary, general statement of duties and responsibilities, supervisor name, any incumbents, detailed statement of duties and responsibilities and required qualifications.
+For classified staff: name of new hire, appropriation, position number, salary, general statement of duties and responsibilities, supervisor name, any incumbents, detailed statement of duties and responsibilities and required qualifications, qualifications acquired on the job, minimum entrance requirements, and license or certifications.